microsoft/code-with-engineering-playbook/docs/observability/tools/OpenTelemetry.md

 ### Telemetry testing

 Mission critical telemetry data should be covered by testing.
-Testing the telemetry is possible when using OpenTelemetry Agent.
-In automated testing environment he OpenTelemetry Agent can be configured to use [OTLP exporter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) and point the [OTLP exporter endpoint](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#otlp-exporter-span-metric-and-log-exporters) to the collector web server.
-Using mocking servers libraries (eg. MockServer in Java) can help verify the telemetry data pushed to the collector.
+You can cover telemetry by tests by mocking the telemetry collector web server.
+In automated testing environment the telemetry instrumentation can be configured to use [OTLP exporter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) and point the [OTLP exporter endpoint](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#otlp-exporter-span-metric-and-log-exporters) to the collector web server.
+Using mocking servers libraries (eg. MockServer or WireMock) can help verify the telemetry data pushed to the collector.

 ## References